Nearshoring in Latin America

 Challenges Facing Nearshoring in Mexico

 In the past decade, some fear has surrounded the much-publicized network of cartels in Mexico.
 However, for urban companies, the uncertainty has proven to be much more dangerous than the violence itself; most gangs work far from populated business districts, and both public and private entities have increased the security in and around office buildings.
-Further, IT service providers have strengthened their network of back-up infrastructure, ensuring that operations continue smoothly and safely from a number of prepared locations (Tanaka, 2011).
+Further, IT outsourcing services providers have strengthened their network of back-up infrastructure, ensuring that operations continue smoothly and safely from a number of prepared locations (Tanaka, 2011).

 Forrester Research summarizes it the best: “Companies interested in the cost and quality benefits of offshore labor, but which require a closer, less risky solution, should strongly consider Mexico as an important nearshore option.”
 Over the past decade, Mexico has made significant strides toward becoming a diversified economy, with a deep skill base that offers more than just low-cost labor.
 It’s close enough for the convenience of shared time zones and pain-free communication, while still enjoying the many benefits of outsourcing.
 The country has invested in its physical and digital infrastructure and talent pool, evolving into a versatile producer of high-value tech services.

-Nearshoring in Ecuador
+Nearshoring in Latin America – Ecuador

 Although Ecuador is only about the size of Nevada, the South American nation is one of the 17 megadiverse countries in the world.
 Its regions span from the blazing-hot Pacific coast, to the cooler Andean interior, the lush Amazon rainforest, and the magic of the Galapagos Islands (Discover Ecuador, 2020).
 What’s more, it’s home to top tech infrastructure and booming IT education, some of the advantages it offers to companies who nearshore in this fascinating nation.